saranjib/PDF-convtr/README.md

 ```bash
 $ pip install fpdf
 ```

-Once you have done everything then go to the cloned repo directory and run the following command
+Go to the cloned repo directory and run the following command

 ```bash
 $ python app.py